irrequietus/shellapi/README.txt

 UPDATE: checkout the devbox branch in the gitorious repository for shellapi for an upcoming standalone shellapi launcher (odsel_sh).
 A quick and dirty example is (in deploy folder of the devbox branch):
-./odsel.sh -t "/path/to/shellapi/target/runspace" -s "/path/to/shellapi/home" \
-	-g "/path/to/odsel_sh"

-Once that is done, you can run an .odsel file through:

-odsel_sh -f "/path/to/myfile.odsel"
+./odsel.sh -j </path/to/where/odsel_sh/is/to/be/placed>

 This is marked as *experimental*, to be merged in master soon.
 Note that you do not need to set the SHELLAPI_HOME and SHELLAPI_TARGET globals this way.
+In order to run a .odsel file:

+odsel_sh -f </path/to/myfile.odsel>

 1. Compatibility Notes
 ======================